 Clay Lacy donated two retired corporate aircraft, a Learjet 24 and Gulfstream G-II SP for use in student mechanic training at Van Nuys Airport in California.
 The Los Angeles Unified School District’s North Valley Occupational Center – Aviation operates the program for airframe and powerplant mechanics.
 Lacy landed the first Learjet at Van Nuys Airport in 1964 and four years later founded Clay Lacy Aviation as the first charter operation on the West Coast.
 The 1968 model Learjet ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Business Aviation Briefs: Clay Lacy Donates Two Aircraft".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Business Aviation Briefs: Clay Lacy Donates Two Aircraft".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.